Monitoring Hadoop Benchmarks TeraGen/TeraSort with Ganglia

 $ juju bootstrap

-$ juju deploy --repository "~/charms" hadoop-master namenode
+$ juju deploy --repository "~/charms" local:hadoop-master namenode

-$ juju deploy --repository "~/charms" ganglia jobmonitor
+$ juju deploy --repository "~/charms" local:ganglia jobmonitor

-$ juju deploy --repository "~/charms" hadoop-slave datacluster
+$ juju deploy --repository "~/charms" local:hadoop-slave datacluster

 $ juju add-relation namenode datacluster